|

 mining

-built in George Town as well as new buildings for
+being built in George Town as well as new

-terminal being built on Cayman Brac.
-A new water
+new terminal being built on Cayman Brac.
+A

 6